andrewthetechie/gha-repo-manager/CONTRIBUTING.md

 # Contributor Guide

+** THIS ACTION IS NOT ACTIVELY UNDER DEVELOPMENT.
+ISSUES AND PRS MAY NOT BE RESPONDED TO **

 Thank you for your interest in improving this project.
 This project is open-source under the [MIT license](https://opensource.org/licenses/MIT) and welcomes contributions in the form of bug reports, feature requests,